justinthelaw/cs50x/README.md

 # Harvard CS50 Class Content

 Coding challenges, notes, mock-ups, and minor projects done throughout HarvardX's CS50 class.
+Please note that some exercises are modified for functionality due to CS50's IDE and other contraints.

 ## Major topics covered by CS50